Advanced search

 Following abortion or miscarriage

-• First trimester: The implant should be inserted within five days following a first trimester abortion or miscarriage.
+The implant can be inserted immediately following abortion or miscarriage.

-• Not breast-feeding: The implant should be inserted between 21 to 28 days postpartum.
-If inserted as recommended, back-up contraception is not necessary.
-If the implant is inserted later than 28 days postpartum, the woman should be advised to use a barrier method until 7 days after insertion.
-If intercourse has already occurred, pregnancy should be excluded.
+If inserted after the recommended timing of insertion, the woman should be advised to use a barrier method until 7 days after insertion.
+If intercourse has already occurred, pregnancy should be excluded before insertion.

-• Breast-feeding: The implant should be inserted after the fourth postpartum week (see section 4.6).
-The woman should be advised to use a barrier method until 7 days after insertion.
-If intercourse has already occurred, pregnancy should be excluded.
+• If inserted after 21 days postpartum, the woman should be advised to use a barrier method until 7 days after insertion.
+If intercourse has already occurred, pregnancy should be excluded before insertion.

 How to insert Nexplanon